Common symptoms during pregnancyPrenatal care - common symptoms

 - Try not to strain during bowel movements.
 This can worsen hemorrhoids.

 Some women feel short of breath at times while they are pregnant.
-It happens more often in the early part of the pregnancy, and again toward the end.
+It happens more often in the early part of the pregnancy due to the changes in your hormones.
+It may also happen again toward the end of your pregnancy because of pressure from the baby.
+Mild shortness of breath from exercise that quickly gets better is not serious.

 You may get short of breath again in the later weeks of pregnancy.
-This is because the uterus takes up so much room that the lungs do not have as much room to expand as before.
+This is because the uterus takes up so much room that your lungs do not have as much space to expand.

 - Sitting up straight